-Council requests quotes in a number of ways.
-Council may publicly advertise a Request for Quotation (RFQ) for goods or services below \$150,000.
+Council requests quotes in a number of ways and may publicly advertise a Request for Quotation (RFQ) for goods or services below \$250,000.

 RFQ documents and schedules will generally be a shortened version of a tender document.
 The same level of care should be taken when completing the documentation.
-Which includes supplying all relevant Work Health and Safety (WHS) documentation based on the risks associated with that particular service.
+This includes supplying all relevant Work Health and Safety (WHS) documentation.
 RFQ can be accepted by Council officers under delegation.
 They do not require a resolution of Council.